Top 5 Best Santoku Knife for Home Cooks

 3.3 Santoku White Steel #2 Kurouchi Buffalo Magnolia Handle 150 mm

 This Santoku features a traditional Kurouchi finish, highlighting the rustic character of Japanese blacksmithing.
-Forged from White Steel #2, it offers superior sharpness and precision in a compact 150 mm blade.
+Forged from White Steel #2, it offers superior sharpness and precision in a compact 150 mm (5.9 inch) blade.
 Its lightweight design and buffalo magnolia handle provide control, making it ideal for smaller kitchens and delicate tasks.

 Specifications